 On the other side of the cultural divide are the religious moderates and seculars, Democrats and moderate Republicans who are committed to education and science; who want the arts to flourish; who are accepting of differences in ethnicity, gender, and sexual orientation; and who want a clear division between church and state.
 Their congressional representatives support affirmative action, public education, childcare, and other services needed by working parents, as well as progressive taxation.
 They oppose tax cuts for the wealthy that undercut progressive taxation, and they oppose subsidies and tax shelters for corporations.

-Whereas Retro America represents “Old America,” with a traditional economy, and political power firmly entrenched in the white community, Metro America represents “New America,” with the New Economy and political power more equitably distributed among ethnic groups.
+Whereas Retro America represents “Old America,” with a traditional economy and political power firmly entrenched in the white community, Metro America represents “New America,” with the New Economy and political power more equitably distributed among ethnic groups.
 In our opinion, Retro values, economic organization, and distribution of political power do not represent what is best for America.

-If America is ever to be a true United States, it will be united with the Metro values of inclusion, respect for science and rational discourse, and policies designed to provide physical, economic, and social security for all families; and that includes both the 20 percent that are “old traditional families” and the 80 percent of “new traditional families.”
+If America is ever to be the true United States, it will be united with the Metro values of inclusion, respect for science and rational discourse, and policies designed to provide physical, economic, and social security for all families; and that includes both the 20 percent that are “old traditional families” and the 80 percent of “new traditional families.”
 These are the values that will undergird a United America that can provide for all its citizens.

 It is the conservative evangelicals and fundamentalists who are now the core constituency of the ruling, radical-right Republican Party.
 Unfortunately, their path of God, Flag, and Family is leading all of America backward rather than forward.